 Staff estimates that funds needed to support the establishment of a Library Foundation would not exceed \$20,000.
 Current appropriations are adequate to cover these costs.

-Recommend Library JPA Operations Committee approve establishment of a working board to support the creation of a Library Foundation.
+Recommend Library JPA Governing Board approve establishment of a working board to support the creation of a Library Foundation.
+Library JPA Operations Committee members present at the January 23, 2018, meeting concur with this recommendation.